 If the UE and network support enhanced discontinuous coverage, the UE may provide unavailability information to the network in the tracking area updating procedure if the UE is registered over satellite E-UTRAN access (see 3GPP TS 23.401 [10]).
 The unavailability information includes the unavailability period duration if known, and the start of the unavailability period if known.
 The support for the enhanced discontinuous coverage is negotiated in the attach procedure or the tracking area updating procedure.
 The MME may consider the unavailability period duration if provided by the UE to determine the unavailability period duration of the UE.
 The MME may provide the unavailability period duration to the UE in the TRACKING AREA UPDATE ACCEPT message.
 The MME may consider the unavailability period duration if provided by the UE to determine the unavailability period duration of the UE.

 If the UE provided unavailability information in the last tracking area updating procedure, the MME considers the UE unreachable until the UE registers for normal service without providing unavailability information.
 If the UE did not include a start of the unavailability period, the MME shall consider the start of the unavailability period to be the time at which MME received the TRACKING AREA UPDATE REQUEST message to the UE.
 The MME may determine the value of the periodic tracking area update timer (T3412) provided to the UE based on the unavailability period duration and the start of the unavailability period, if available.
 The MME releases the NAS signalling connection after the completion of the attach procedure or the tracking area updating procedure in which the UE provided unavailability information.

+If for discontinuous coverage the UE has stored a discontinuous coverage maximum time offset, the UE shall set the discontinuous coverage maximum time offset value to a random value up to and including the stored discontinuous coverage maximum time offset for this PLMN and satellite E-UTRAN access, determine a time point equal to the time when the UE is about to lose satellite coverage minus the discontinuous coverage maximum time offset value, and send the TRACKING AREA UPDATE REQUEST message to the MME to indicate start of unavailability.